lmjohns3/theanets/docs/training.rst

   exp.train(dataset, weight_l2=1e-4)

 The value of the argument is the strength of the regularizer in the loss for the model.
-Smaller values create less pressure for small model weights.
+Larger values create more pressure for small model weights.

 Sparsity
 --------

-Sparse models have been shown to capture regularities seen in the mammalian visual cortex [Ols94]_.
-In addition, sparse models in machine learning are often more performant than "dense" models (i.e., models without restriction on the hidden representation) [Lee08]_.
-Furthermore, sparse models tend to yield latent representations that are more interpretable to humans than dense models [Tib96]_.
+Sparse models have been shown to capture regularities seen in the mammalian visual cortex.
+In addition, sparse models in machine learning are often more performant than "dense" models (i.e., models without restriction on the hidden representation).
+Furthermore, sparse models tend to yield latent representations that are easier for humans to interpret than dense models.

-There are two main types of sparsity provided with ``theanets``: parameter sparsity and representation sparsity.
+There are two main types of sparsity regularizers provided with ``theanets``: parameter sparsity and representation sparsity.

-The first type of sparse regularizer is just like weight decay, but instead of assuming that weights are drawn from a Gaussian distribution, here we assume that weights in the model are drawn from a distribution with a taller peak at zero, like a Laplace distribution.
+The first type of sparse regularizer is just like weight decay, but instead of assuming that weights are drawn from a Gaussian distribution, here we assume that weights in the model are drawn from a distribution with a taller peak at zero and heavier tails, like a Laplace distribution.
 In terms of loss function, this regularizer adds a term with an :math:`L_1` norm to the model:

 .. math::
    \mathcal{L}(\cdot) = \dots + \lambda \| \theta \|_1